 Then you may lower yourself to get an appropriate sitting.

-Climbing up the Stairs: at first, you need to face the stair and hold the rails using one hand.
+At first, you need to face the stair and hold the rails using one hand.

 Try to tuck your crutches beneath the armpit on the opposite side.

 Then step up through the non-injured foot keeping the injured one behind.

 Lean on your crutches to go for the next step to make a proper fitting.

 Then bring the injured leg from behind to the previous step.

 It is better to take someone’s help to climb the stairs.

 Further care is required if you want to climb any stair having no handrail.